Planning a Japan 3-Week itinerary might seem daunting.

 If you can’t get enough of Japanese temple, make sure to to make your way to Toshogu Temple and Rinnoji Temple while you are at Nikko.

 Sounds exciting?
-Consider booking this scenic Nikko day trip bus tour in your Japan 3-week itinerary.
+Consider booking this scenic Nikko day trip bus tour in your three week Japan itinerary.

 Where To Stay In Tokyo: 4 Accomodation Types!